digitalfruit/limejs/lime/guide/1_the_timeline.md

 ## Pausing

 Using scheduleManager instead of timer functions also gives you benefit of pausing support.
-When you wish to pause your gave you simply have to call the ’setPaused(true)’ on your Director object.
+When you wish to pause your game you simply have to call the `setPaused(true)` on your Director object.
 This pauses all the scheduled functions and animations.
-Once you resume by calling ’setPaused(false)’ all your code is resumed as if nothing ever happened.
+Once you resume by calling `setPaused(false)` all your code is resumed as if nothing ever happened.
 While your game is in paused state instance of *lime.PauseScene* is placed as a active scene of the Director.
 If you wish to have some custom appearance on this state you can override this class functionality.

 	#!JavaScript
 	mygame.director.setPaused(true);